AlexBHarley/deepstream.io-website/src/blog/using-new-aws-application-load-balancer-with-deepstream/readme.md

 ![install succesful](07-install-successful.png)

 ### Starting an ElastiCache instance
 To scale horizontally, deepstream needs an external cache that all nodes can access - and AWS provides just such a thing with [ElastiCache](https://aws.amazon.com/de/elasticache/).
-Using Redis as a caching engine we'll get a fast cache and messagebus at the same time.
+Using Redis as a caching engine we'll get a fast cache and message bus at the same time.

 To start an ElastiCache cluster, navigate to ElastiCache in the AWS console and click: